cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 [Interactive Non Fiction Resources](https://gitlab.com/DomesticScience/InteractiveNonFiction)

-### From Bertand Russell: Objective certainty and a Theatre Of Relativity
+### Bertand Russell: Objective certainty and a Theatre Of Relativity

-#### Click here to listen to a presentation of [The ABC of Relativity](http://domesticscience.org.uk/games/abcOfRelativity.html)
+#### Click here to listen to a presentation of [The ABC of Relativity](http://domesticscience.org.uk/games/abcOfRelativity/abcOfRelativity.html)

 Finally going back to the intoxication that objective science can generate for artist and scientist alike I discovered an archive of Bertrand Russells popularisation of relativity, read by old school theatre actor, Derek Jakobi.